wireshark/wireshark/docbook/README.txt

 ---------------
 DocBook "official" XML DTD V4.2: http://www.oasis-open.org/docbook/xml/
-(available as a package for Linux / cygwin)
+(available as a package for Linux / Cygwin)

 DocBook XSL
 -----------
 The "official" XSL stylesheets from Norman Walsh: http://docbook.sourceforge.net/
-(available as a package for Linux / cygwin)
+(available as a package for Linux / Cygwin)

 xsltproc
 --------
 The XSL processor xsltproc.
-(available as a package for Linux / cygwin)
+(available as a package for Linux / Cygwin)

 xmllint
 -------
 Needed to validate if the .xml files conform to the Docbook/XML DTD.
-(available as a package for Linux / cygwin)
+(available as a package for Linux / Cygwin)

 FOP processor (for PDF generation only)
 ---------------------------------------